 The former Krematorium building is transformed into a temporary museum.

 A Memorial Site was established on the grounds of the former concentration camp on the initiative of the surviving prisoners, funded by the Bavarian state government.
 Later on, many more new exhibitions and memorials were opened on the site.
 Monuments and chapels were built inside to pay tributes to the imprisoned inmates owing to religious reasons.

 The former maintenance building houses the new permanent exhibition.

 The original entrance, known as the Jourhaus is open to the visitors.

 A new visitors centre was opened for visitors.

 Plan Your Visit

 Travelers visiting Munich often embark on a half-day trip to Dachau Concentration Camp.
 A trip here is an experience of a lifetime and not meant for the faint-hearted.
 Munich is fairly well connected to Dachau and one can easily book a guided tour or reach the site via public transport.

-Dachau is 30 km to the north west of Munich in the state of Bavaria.
+Dachau is located 30 km to the north west of Munich in the state of Bavaria in Germany.